 It's not always possible to prevent wandering.
 To keep your loved one safe:

 - Reduce hazards.
 Remove tripping hazards, such as throw rugs and extension cords.
 Install night lights to aid nighttime wanderers.
 Put gates at stairwells to prevent falls.

 - Install alarms and locks.
 Various devices can alert you that your loved one is on the move.
 You might place pressure-sensitive alarm mats at the door or at your loved one's bedside, put warning bells on doors and use childproof covers on doorknobs.
 If your loved one tends to unlock doors, you might install sliding bolt locks out of your loved one's line of sight.

 - Camouflage doors.
-To short-circuit a compulsion to wander into off-limits rooms, you might place curtains over doors or camouflage doors with paint or wallpaper that matches the surrounding walls.
-A mirror or a stop sign on the door might help, too.
+Place removable curtains over doors or camouflage doors with paint or wallpaper that matches the surrounding walls.
+Signs on doors might help, too.

 - Use a GPS device.
 Consider having your loved one wear a GPS or other tracking device that can send electronic alerts about his or her location.
 If your loved one wanders, the GPS device can help you find him or her quickly.

 Wanderers who get lost can be difficult to find because they often react unpredictably.
 For example, they might not call for help or respond to searchers' calls.
 Once found, wanderers might not remember their names or where they live.